 - Sprint is moving one step closer to dumb pipe operator by hinting that despite betting the farm on WiMax via Clearwire, they haven’t ruled out using LTE in the future.
 Despite the impression that WiMax and LTE are day and night, the difference is more in the software than the hardware.
 I think Sprint is getting ahead of the curve and realizing that operating the wholesale pipe is a lot more stable than trying to please end users, a task it has proven ill-suited at handling.
 Given the massive vertical integration of landlines, video, fixed data, wireless, and mobile broadband from giants AT&T and Verizon, Sprint’s exit from the telco business by spinning off local operations as Embarq, and further pressure from Cox Communications, Time Warner, and Comcast as they ramp up wireless products, Sprint may have seen the writing on the wall.

 - Verizon’s big FIOS builds aren’t just benefiting dense East-coast towns.
 Their insatiable demand for fiber has dropped equipment prices substantively allowing smaller telcos to go fiber-to-the-home.
 Even Utah’s own Manti Telecommunications Company is reported to be getting in on the action.
+This FIOS upgrade comes Highly recommended for Verizon offers and users.
 With equipment costs dropping like a rock, now you just have to worry about the high cost of trenching and being obstructed by your “friendly” local incumbent.